-This Plan recommends a modest increase in residential density to incentivize mixed-use redevelopment with ground floor retail and multifamily residential above.
+This Plan recommends an increase in residential density to incentivize mixed-use redevelopment with ground floor retail and multifamily residential above.
 The current zone, RMX-2C, does not have any building height limit.
-Although the current or near term market projections do not support mid-rise (up to six stories) or high-rise development in Glenmont, the proposed maximum height of 120 feet is designed to encourage, over the long term, a compact building footprint with up to two buildings higher than six stories.
-These buildings should be placed in the property's interior or near the intersection of Georgia Avenue and Randolph Road.
+Although the current or near-term market projections do not support high-rise development in Glenmont, the proposed maximum height of 120 feet is designed to encourage, over the long term, a compact building footprint with one or more buildings higher than six stories.
+These taller buildings should be placed in the property's interior.